 Newsletters, Fundraising Emails

-For all email subject lines and newsletter headlines, use sentence case (not Title Case), and no period at the end unless it’s the second of two sentences.
+Our daily newsletter is the Mother Jones Daily.
+For all email subject lines, use sentence case (not Title Case), and no period at the end unless it’s the second of two sentences.

 For fundraising emails specifically:

 • Pre-header: [Appears in inbox preview] Needs a period at end so it doesn’t run into opening line of content in preview mode.

 • P.S. (no colon)

 Link the words, not the final punctuation: Like this.
 Not like this.
 Exception: Call-to-action fundraisers can link everything for emphasis, including punctuation: Let’s pull together and take action!

 • All errors of fact must be corrected, and a correction note added at the end of the post in italics.
 Example: Correction: An earlier version of this story misstated TK.
 In fact, TK.
 Correction notes should avoid restating the error unless restating the error is helpful for clarity or transparency.